Gallatin County Intersection Improvements

 Anyone interested in the project is encouraged to join the email list by filling out the “Stay Informed” form on this page to stay informed about project developments.
 The County, RPA, and the rest of the project team will collect and consider all public comments received to better understand the public view of potential issues and needs at each intersection.

-The County expects to identify a preferred alternative for each intersection by the end of Spring 2024.
+The County expects to identify a preferred alternative for each intersection by Summer 2024.
 After receiving approval from the County Commission, design of each alternative will commence.
 The final design, right-of-way acquisition, permitting, and construction phases will follow as projects are prioritized and funding becomes available.
 Short-term or temporary improvements, if identified, may be constructed much sooner.
 The availability of funding will ultimately influence the speed of design and construction.
 The County is actively seeking grant funding so improvements can be completed in a timely manner.

 Contacts